tag1consulting/goose/README.md

  - do not track task metrics: `GooseDefault::NoTaskMetrics`
  - do not start telnet Controller thread: `GooseDefault::NoTelnet`
  - do not start WebSocket Controller thread: `GooseDefault::NoWebSocket`
+ - do not autostart load test, wait instead for a Controller to start: `GooseDefault::NoAutoStart`
  - track status codes: `GooseDefault::StatusCodes`
  - follow redirect of base_url: `GooseDefault::StickyFollow`
  - enable Manager mode: `GooseDefault::Manager`